joesakkab/transactions-parser/README.md

 This is done by implimenting the TransactionsParser interface.

-These classes take csv and xml files as inputs that contain transaction information and inserts them into a list of transacitons.
+These classes take csv and xml files as inputs that contain transaction information and returns a list of transacitons.